 When foreign bodies or foreign objects are left inside patients after surgery, great harm can result.
 Doctors, nurses, anesthesiologists and the entire surgical team may be found liable for negligence when this unfortunate but preventable event occurs.

-If you or a loved one has been injured by negligence and you would like to speak with an experienced medical negligence lawyer, please contact us to speak to one of the lawyers at Boyers Law Group, for a free consultation about your legal rights.
+If you or a loved one has been injured by negligence and you would like to speak with our Miami surgical errors attorneys, please contact us at 800.545.9100 to speak to one of the lawyers at Boyers Law Group, for a free consultation about your legal rights.